ForJessicaSake/Sticky-Note-Web-Application-with-Firebase/README.md

 ## Duties of Contributors

-- The Navigation - Juliet Ofoegbu
+- The Navigation - Jessica Joseph

 - The Sidebar - Jessica Joseph